Is now the best time buy gold and silver?

-Precious metals have been a store of value dating back to the Mayan civilisation and well into BC times.
+Precious metals have been a store of value dating back to the Mayan civilisation.

 That said, you may wish to know how you can profit from buying gold and silver in the future.
 There are a range of options you can take.